jacobgranttrading/LendingHomeCaseStudy/README.md

  ---

-**Full Spectrum Credit Scoring Adoption** -Currently a borrower’s credit or FICO score is a major factor for whether they will be eligible for a loan and how expensive your loan will be.
+**Full Spectrum Credit Scoring Adoption** -Currently a borrower’s credit or FICO score is a major factor for whether they will be eligible for a loan and how expensive their loan will be.
 As the use of AI increases some lenders are starting to use Full Spectrum Credit Scoring which seeks to create a more complete picture of a borrower's ability to repay loans.
-This type of credit scoring takes into account many additional factors such as: Payment of monthly bills, use of payday or subprime lending options, online borrowing, Inventory turnover, overall profitability, and several other factors.
+This type of credit scoring takes into account many additional factors such as: payment of monthly bills, use of payday or subprime lending options, online borrowing, inventory turnover, overall profitability, and several other factors.
 Using data analytics and AI will enable lenders to get a more complete picture of the risk associated with the potential borrower, enable more borrowers to be eligible for a loan, give borrowers more fair loans, and reduce risk while increasing profit for lenders.

 ---